fraune/Papadosio/README.md

 pip freeze > requirements.txt
 ```

-## Collection and formatting of data
+## Collection, formatting, and processing of data

 Bandcamp is a little weird about reliably loading pages the same way every time.
 So follow these steps to update data:

-### Prep working directory

-Delete the raw and data folders to start from scratch

 ### Acquisition of album data [Manual]